Kubernetes Backup on AWS: How to Backup & Restore EKS (2026)

 In this article:

-Amazon EKS Backup Structure
+Amazon EKS backup structure in AWS Backup

 Tutorial #1: Backup your EKS Clusters with AWS Backup

-An Amazon EKS backup consists of two key components:
+An EKS backup contains two main components:

 Prerequisites

-Step 1: Create an On-Demand EKS Backup
+Step 1: Create an on-demand EKS backup

 1. Open the AWS Backup console and navigate to Protected Resources.